XpycTee/Hotspot/README.md

   - Enable HTTP CHAP, MAC Cookie
 - Create hotspot users and profiles for employees and guests.

 > ‼️WARTNING‼️ Don't use HTTP PAP and HTTPS, because these methods transmit the user's password in plain text.
+In the future, I plan to change the authorization method, but for now, please avoid using these methods for security reasons.

 ##### Configurations:
 1. Hotspot profile, using mac-cookie and http-chap is required: